technosaurus/Pling/specs/desktop-entry.md

 instead of BIG5 and georgianacademy instead of GEORGIAN-ACADEMY.
 Desktop files creators should, however, use the name as it appears in the "Encoding" column above.

-**E.**
-## Changes to this Specification

-### Changes from version 1.1 to 1.2

-New section "File naming", to formalize file names, with relation to D-Bus naming.

-Add Implements key.

-Specify XDG_CURRENT_DESKTOP.

-### Changes from version 1.0 to 1.1

-Add DBusActivatable key.

-Add support for Actions.

-Add Keyword key.

-Make Exec key mandatory.

-Make Version key a string.

-Make UnmountIcon key a localestring.